jasonbrianhall/warpnes/README.md

-# Super Mario Bros NES Emulator
+# WarpNES Emulator

-A 6502 CPU emulator that can run some classic NES games, built with Allegro 4 for both DOS and Linux platforms.
+A 6502 CPU emulator that can run some classic NES games, built with Allegro 4 or SDL for both DOS and Linux platforms (DOS version is very slow, almost unusable as of now because I removed sprite cacheing [plan to readd later])

 ## ⚠️ Important Disclaimer